 Backwards cap and boardies for breakfast; like a fine wine for dinner.

 Sample Melbourne’s buoyant brunch culture without stepping beyond Zagame’s door.
-Streetside café 1851 Coffee Kitchen is named after the year the Carlton neighbourhood was founded during the Victorian-era Gold Rush and serves flat whites by star roasters Mansfield Coffee Merchant and food from chef Michael Tse, including breakfast ramen, Belgian waffles and eggs Benedict with Pialligo Estate bacon and brown-butter Béarnaise.
-In case you need to up your Melbourne brunch game further, there are hemp-seed hotcakes and açaí-infused granola bowls.
+Streetside café 1851 Coffee + Kitchen is named after the year the Carlton neighbourhood was founded during the Victorian-era Gold Rush and serves flat whites by star roasters Mansfield Coffee Merchant and food from chef Michael Tse, including breakfast ramen and eggs Benedict with bacon and brown-butter Béarnaise.
+In case you need to up your Melbourne brunch game further, try the açaí-infused granola bowls.
 From the earthenware crockery to the orb lighting and communal bench tables, the design looks as good as the food.

-On the other side of the ground floor, darker and more decadent Lord Lygon is the perfect date-night spot, whether for lunch and dinner, with full-wall windows that frame buzzy Lygon Street and walls lined with 280 wine bottles.
-The menu focuses on tapas-style dishes of chorizo and wagyu meatballs, baked Camembert with Turkish bread and bourbon-glazed lamb ribs.
+On the other side of the ground floor, darker and more decadent Lord Lygon Wine Shop is the perfect date-night spot, whether for lunch and dinner, with full-wall windows that frame buzzy Lygon Street and walls lined with 280 wine bottles.
+The menu focuses on Italian-style dishes like barley risotto and mushroom and spinach ravioli.
 Another triumph by chef Michael Tse.

 The Lord Lygon restaurant doubles as the hotel’s destination drinking den.
 As well as hundreds of Aussie wines, there’s single-serve Everleigh Bottling Co cocktails, beard-stroking craft beers and more.

-The kitchen never sleeps with the full menu available during restaurant hours (6.30am-10pm) and toasties filled with truffle cheese and harissa chicken at other times.
+The kitchen never sleeps with the full menu available during restaurant hours (6.30am-10pm) and toasties filled with truffle cheese and butter chicken at other times.

 Zagame’s House sits in the Carlton district on Lygon Street – known as ‘Little Italy’ for its pizzerias and trattorias.
 It also borders Melbourne’s CBD, not far from vibrant Queen Victoria Market and the Unesco-listed Royal Exhibition Building.